Fodonyx: Spine and vertebrae

 Cervical and sacral vertebrae are not known, only dorsal and caudal.
 The dorsal vertebrae have round centra which narrow noticeably towards the centre of the bone, and are deeply amphicoelous.
 They lack a keel, but have a deep excavation in the floor of the neural canal.
 Neural arches are around 15 mm tall, with narrow pillars supporting the zygapophyses, and are attached by broad flat facets.
 The zygapophyses are almost circular and very flat, which would allow side-to-side movement but little up-and-down movement.
 Three chevrons are preserved.
 The dorsal elements have fused to create a triangular opening.

 Ribs and gastralia

-Many ribs are present, although partially fragmented, and show that the ribs were robust and the ribcage deep.
+Many ribs are present, although partially fragmented, and show that the ribs were robust and the rib cage deep.
 They were also remarkably straight, at least at the anterior.
 There are also many gastralia, although these are quite jumbled together, and appear to be made of three segments.
 The gastral basket is almost entirely disarticulated.